Azure-Samples/resources-dotnet-deploy-using-arm-template/README.md

 author: alvadb
 ---

-# Getting Started with Resources - Deploy Using A R M Template - in .Net #
+# Getting Started with Resources - Deploy Using ARM Template - in .Net #

           Azure Resource sample for deploying resources using an ARM template.